-One crisp fall day last week, I spotted—and swatted—a mosquito in my kitchen.
+One crisp winter day, I spotted—and swatted—a mosquito in my kitchen.
 As much as a I love all creatures great and small, I am first and foremost a doctor dedicated to protecting my loved ones, including family members and patients, from the many diseases mosquitoes carry—not to mention, the discomfort of itchy mosquito bites.

 Long before the mosquito-borne Zika virus became such a concern in human medicine, heartworms, which are also carried by mosquitoes, have been a concern for veterinarians.